Bridget B. Baird

 Baird received many grants, including a Fulbright grant to teach and study in Ecuador (2009), a Mellon Foundation (2005-2007) grant to foster cooperation in computer science among Wesleyan, Trinity and Connecticut College; a Sherman-Fairchild Foundation (2006-2008) grant to encourage cooperative teaching in the arts; a Citizens Bank and AT&T grant to support the arts and technology symposium and outreach to local teachers (2006-2007); a National Science Foundation (2002-2006) grant to increase enrollments (particularly of women and minorities) in math and computer science; a Center for Teaching & Learning grant at Connecticut College (2003-2005) to develop curricula in ethnomathematics; an AT&T grant for professional development of local arts teachers (2001-2003); a National Science Foundation grant for visualization and immersion modules of scientific principles (1998-2000).

 Baird was the 2008 recipient of the Helen B. Regan Faculty Leadership Award, which recognizes faculty members who exemplify the College's commitment to shared governance, democratic process and campus community development.

 She delivered the Convocation address, "Liberal Arts 2.0" in August, 2008.

 Baird was the recipient of the Student Government Association Excellence in Teaching Award for 1994.

 Baird was awarded a Fulbright faculty grant in 2008 and spent the spring semester of 2009 at the Universidad San Francisco de Quito.
 Baird taught a mathematics course that focused on computer applications and a project-based seminar in virtual reality, focusing on the Ecuadorian archaeological site of Cochasqui.

-Visit the computer sciences website.
+Visit the computer sciences website and the mathematics website.